 The faculty members keep themselves updated on present management realities by virtue of their extensive involvement in research and consulting.
 Further, the level of interaction required in the programme ensures that the pool of work experience among the students is effectively tapped.

-Developing skills in leading and teamwork is an important facet of the programme.
-This anticipates practices in many of today's successful organisations.
+Developing skills and teamwork is an important facet of the programme.
 The interactive skills of effective communication, conflict management, negotiation and mobilising individuals towards common goals are the essential ingredients of effective management.

 The first year students are exposed to basic concepts in the areas of Marketing, Finance, Personnel Management and Human Resources Management, Quantitative methods, Operations and Behavioral Sciences through the 'core courses'.
-These lay the foundation for all the functional areas of management help develop problem solving skills.
+These lay the foundation for all the functional areas of management thts helps develop problem solving skills.

 In the second year, students specialize in functional areas of their interest.
 There is greater emphasis on the application of knowledge gained in the form of projects, group exercises and case discussions.
 Guest lectures supplement regular course work while the core Business Policy and Strategy course integrates the learning gained from the first year basic disciplines.
-Students are encouraged to take up dissertation work and to do a project on 'Contemporary Concerns' under the guidance of faculty.
+Students are encouraged to take up dissertation work and to do a project on 'Contemporary Concerns' under faculty guidance.